-Throughout the year, classes may take trips outside the classroom to enrich the school experience.
+Throughout the year, classes may take trips off campus to enrich the school experience.
 You will be notified regarding the nature of the trip and any other necessary information, including dress code, and fees.
-Stringent transportation policies are enforced, such as the wearing of seat belts, speed limit observance, age of driver, valid insurance, etc., if students are transported by private vehicle.
+Stringent transportation policies are enforced, such as the wearing of seat belts, speed limit observance, age of driver, valid insurance, etc. if students are transported by private vehicle.
+In case of an accident, private vehicle liability insurance would apply first then FCS Liability would cover any loss in excess of that policy (by law the insurance follows the vehicle).
 When transportation is provided by the school, all participants are expected to use the school-provided transportation.
+While on field trips, all participants are expected to exemplify Christ-like behavior by listening attentively, using self-control, and actively engaging in the off-campus learning experiences.
+For all overnight trips, once a parent has committed their child to go on a trip, all fees paid are non-refundable.